linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/I - Foundations (Chapters 1-3).md

 # Basis for Relative Valuation

 In relative valuation, the value of an asset is derived from the pricing of comparable assets, standardized using a common variable such as earnings, cash flows, book value, or revenues.
 One illustration of this approach is the use of an industry-average price-earnings ratio to value a firm, the assumption being that the other firms in the industry are comparable to the firm being valued and that the market, on average, prices these firms correctly.
 Another multiple in wide use is the price-book value ratio, with firms selling at a discount on book value relative to comparable firms being considered undervalued.
-Revenue multiple are also used to value firms, with the average price-sales ratios of firms with similar characteristics being used for comparison.
+Revenue multiples are also used to value firms, with the average price-sales ratios of firms with similar characteristics being used for comparison.
 While these three multiples are among the most widely used, there are others that also play a role in analysis—EV to EBITDA, EV to invested capital, and market value to replacement value (Tobin's Q), to name a few.

 # Underpinnings of Relative Valuation